 You can comment and ask any question which is not covered in this post already.
 If you find this post good enough you are always welcome to give me good reviews :P. Never hesitate to suggest any changes/ giving bad reviews (I want them bad :P).
 And please share this as much as possible.

 This section will have the titles (questions asked by you guys) and answers to them.
-The answers completely reflects my point of view, and may not always be politically correct.
+The answers completely reflect my point of view, and may not always be politically correct.
 Rest assured this document will be worth your time and is entirely designed for your benefit.
-These are all questions which I have been witnessing for a while.
+These are all questions that I have been witnessing for a while.
 I will try to keep the questions and answers crisp and concise so that it is fun to read.
 Also expect witnessing some memes :P.

-I will refrain myself from providing many of the links in this post because you can always use keywords to GOOGLE :P.
+I will refrain from providing many of the links in this post because you can always use keywords to GOOGLE :P.